microsoft/Kusto-Query-Language/doc/facetoperator.md

 ---
 title: facet operator - Azure Data Explorer
-description: This article describes facet operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the facet operator to return a table for each specified column. ms.reviewer: alexans ms.topic: reference ms.date: 12/12/2022
 ---
 # facet operator